bguiz/blog-bguiz/src/posts/2024-09-08-devrel-team-okr-planning-strategy.md

 This is great in theory.
 However, in practice, I have found that this works far better at the upper management level.
 This works less well in a team that includes individual contributors.

 This is why there is a “type” column in which each KR is either a lead or a lag.
 Consider having a mix of leads to lags.
-It is best to have this mix proportional to the mix of managers to individual contributors.
+It is best to have this mix *proportional* to the mix of managers to individual contributors.
-If there are too many of one type or the other, reconsider the design or selection of your KRs.
+If there are too many of one type or the other, reconsider the selection, or design, of your KRs.

 **Revisit TODO items**:

 During the planning stage, we need to fill in for each of the attributes of a KR.
-However, in the initial plan it is almost impossible to know the granular detail needed in OKRA.
+However, in the initial plan it is almost impossible to know the granular details needed by OKRA.
 It is fine to make assumptions or educated guesses.
 Perhaps better, even.
-Sometimes placeholders are necessary.

 How to do this without losing momentum or getting too side-tracked?
 Simply add TODO as markers to come back to.
+Sometimes placeholders are necessary.

-After the initial plan is completed, it is critical to revisit these TODO items.
+After the initial plan is completed, it is critical to *revisit* these TODO items.
 The assumptions must be validated.
 The educated guesses must be replaced with the actual values.
 The placeholders must be followed up on.
-If there is a proof-of-concept needed, begin a spike on it - before the start of the OKR cycle that you are planning for.
+If there is a proof-of-concept needed, begin a spike on it - before the start of the planning cycle.

 ### Resourcing

 **Pick appropriate time periods**:

-The default for this is to simply use the same time period for all KRs in the spreadsheet.
+By default, we tend to use the same time period across all KRs in the spreadsheet.
-For example, for quarterly OKR planning, all KRs match the upcoming quarter.
+For example, for quarterly OKR planning, all KRs match the upcoming quarter's dates.
 This may seem sensible, but is a common trap that results in poorly designed goals.
-When completing the final group - which includes start date and end date - always revisit the start value and end value.
+When completing the final group - which includes *start date* and *end date* - always revisit the *start value* and *end value*.

-Also to consider who will be resourcing the actions (primarily responsible).
+Also consider who will be resourcing the actions (primarily responsible).
 Ask whether it is feasible to accomplish this goal in this time period with these resources.
 If not, either extend the time period, or decrease the change in the values.

-(There is also a third option, which is to increase resourcing.
+Note that there is also a third option, which is to increase resourcing.
 But this option is typically unavailable.
-Unless you have a new hire, or you are able to convince other teams to allocate your team their resources.)
+Exceptions: When you have a new hire, or you are able to convince other teams to allocate your team their resources.

 **The two types of actions**: